sluu99/csprog/04-functions.md

 * After the function signature is a pair of curly braces `{ }` that encloses the body of the function.

-## 4.3 Function naming conventions:
+## 4.3 Function naming conventions
 * C# (and .NET) convention uses "PascalCase" for function names, meaning that each word of the function name starts with an captialized letter.
 * Function names must begin with a captialized alphabet letter.
 Any alpha-numeric characters are acceptable after that.
 * It's recommended that function names start with a verb.